 The tool universally used by courts to enforce attendance at judicial proceedings and compliance with judicial orders is commonly referred to as a "bench warrant."
-Depending on the jurisdiction, these powerful instruments are also known as capias warrants, writs of arrest, and noncompliance warrants.
-Bench warrants stand in distinct contrast to initial arrest warrants because they are not used to bring a prospective criminal defendant under the jurisdiction of the court; rather, they serve as a mechanism to "achieve submission from a defendant" who has been previously placed under the court's authority.
+16 Depending on the jurisdiction, these powerful instruments are also known as capias warrants, writs of arrest, and noncompliance warrants.
+17 Bench warrants stand in distinct contrast to initial arrest warrants because they are not used to bring a prospective criminal defendant under the jurisdiction of the court; rather, they serve as a mechanism to "achieve submission from a defendant" who has been previously placed under the court's authority.
 18

 Judges use bench warrants as a tool of submission in a variety of circumstances and for different reasons.
-Bench warrants are used to enforce traffic fines, bond conditions, and the commands of probation in addition to compelling attendance.
-Bench warrants are also utilized in criminal and civil proceedings and in municipal and state courts.
-Generally, judges, magistrates, and local municipal court officials have wide discretion in issuing these life-altering instruments.
+19 Bench warrants are used to enforce traffic fines, bond conditions, and the commands of probation in addition to compelling attendance.
+20 Bench warrants are also utilized in criminal and civil proceedings and in municipal and state courts.
+21 Generally, judges, magistrates, and local municipal court officials have wide discretion in issuing these life-altering instruments.
+22 is Id.

-16 See Sekhon, supra note 4, at 969-70.
+16 See Sek.hon, supra note 4, at 969-70.